Management and Governance

 We adhere to the guidelines and regulations concerning the management and governance of Crown corporations set by the Treasury Board Secretariat of the Government of Canada.
 We report to Parliament through the Minister of International Trade and are subject to audits by the Auditor General.

 Our mandate is spelled out in the Export Development Act.
 Under the Financial Administration Act, we are required to submit an annual Corporate Plan, which sets our performance measures and objectives, an Annual Report, which reports on our performance against these objectives, and an operating budget.

-We are subject to a Legislative Review by the Government of Canada every 10 years to ensure that our mandate and the Export Development Act meet the evolving needs of Canada’s exporters and investors.
-Our last Legislative Review ended in 2009.
+EDC is subject to a Legislative Review by the Government of Canada every 10 years to ensure that its mandate and the Export Development Act meet the evolving needs of Canada’s exporters and investors.
+The 2018 review is now underway.

 Board of Directors

 EDC is governed by a Board of Directors whose representatives are primarily from the private sector.
 The Board's responsibility is to supervise the direction and management of EDC and oversee our strategic direction as outlined in our Corporate Plan.
 Board members are appointed by the Government of Canada, and report to Parliament through the Minister for International Trade.